kalliste/projectnotes/gamingrig/gamingpc.md

 These support 144Hz variable refresh rate at 4k and have good brightness, pixel response time, and color accuracy.

-The built in KVM will allow the same monitor, keyboard, and mouse to be used for a laptop or portable device when needed, without fiddling with cables or buying a separate rare expensive KVM that supports the full resolution and refresh rate capabilities.
+The built in KVM will allow the same monitor, keyboard, and mouse to be used for a laptop or portable device when needed, without fiddling with cables or buying a separate KVM that supports the full resolution and refresh rate capabilities.

 ### Additional storage (SATA)